 Read More: Take Post

 In recognition of the advancing age and dwindling numbers of the original members of the Association, the Constitution of the Association was amended in 2008 to provide for the descendants of original members of the Regiment to become full members of the Association.
-By providing full membership of the Association to the descendants (referred to as the Remembrance Group, and now numbering almost 100 descendants) ensures the future carriage of the Association.
+The provision of full membership of the Association to the descendants of original Service members of the Regiment (referred to as the Remembrance Group, and now numbering almost 100 descendants) ensures the future carriage of the Association is in good hands.

 Read More: Remembrance Group